PFAS in wastewater

 Using water quality permitting to control PFAS discharge into the water

-In December 2022, EPA issued new guidance on PFAS water quality permitting for state agencies.
-We are reviewing this guidance and are in the process of evaluating and including appropriate requirements, such as monitoring or source-reduction studies, in water quality permits on a case-by-case basis.
-EPA is also developing test methods for PFAS in wastewater, which will help us improve monitoring in permits.
+In December 2022, EPA issued guidance on PFAS water quality permitting for state agencies.
+We have reviewed this guidance and have started evaluating and including appropriate requirements, such as monitoring or source-reduction studies, in water quality permits on a case-by-case basis.

 Ongoing research

-In addition to the 2022 study on PFAS within wastewater treatment plants, we completed a study in 2021 looking upstream of those plants.
-To complete the study, Chemicals of Emerging Concern in Pretreated Industrial Wastewater in Northwestern Washington State: Screening Study Results, 2021, we measured PFAS in wastewater from a range of different industries that discharge to the sanitary sewer.
-This study is part of our effort to understand the origins, processes, and pathways by which PFAS and other chemicals of emerging concern (CECs) enter domestic wastewater systems.
+In addition to investigating PFAS within wastewater treatment plants, we completed a study in 2021 - Screening Study Results, looking upstream at pretreated industrial wastewater.
+We measured PFAS in wastewater from a range of different industries that discharge to the sanitary sewer.
+This study is part of our effort to understand the origins, processes, and pathways that PFAS and other chemicals of emerging concern (CECs) enter domestic wastewater systems.
 This will help us prevent or minimize the introduction of PFAS into wastewater in the first place.

 We plan to conduct a further sampling study of PFAS in influent and effluent at wastewater treatment plants with significant industrial contributions, to help us determine what additional regulatory requirements are appropriate.